-Location data - Information collected by a network or service about where the user's phone or other device is or was located - for example, tracing the location of a mobile phone from data collected by base stations on a mobile phone network.
+Location data - Information collected by a network or service about where the user's phone or other device is or was located-for example, tracing the location of a mobile phone from data collected by base stations on a mobile phone network or through GPS or Wi-FI positioning.
 Malware - An umbrella term used to refer to a variety of forms of hostile or intrusive software, including computer viruses, worms, trojan horses, ransomware, spyware, adware, scareware, and other malicious programs.
-It can take the form of executable code, scripts, active content, and other software
+It can take the form of executable code, scripts, active content, or other software.

-Management-level oversight - A committee, program, team, or officer that is not part of the company's board of directors or the executive team.
+Management-level - A committee, program, team, or officer that is not part of the company's board of directors or the executive team.

-Mobile ecosystem - The indivisible set of goods and services offered by a mobile device company, comprising the device hardware, operating system, app store and user account.
+Mobile ecosystem - The indivisible set of goods and services offered by a mobile device company, comprising the device hardware, operating system, app store, and user account.

 Modifications to a mobile operating system - Changes made to the stock version of a mobile OS that may affect core functionality, the user experience, or the process of deploying software updates.
-Notably refers to Android smartphones produced by companies other than Google.
+The core functionality is the most essential functions or affordances of a product or service.
+For example, a smartphone's core functionality would include sending and receiving phone calls, text messages, and emails, downloading and running apps, and accessing the internet.
+This applies to Android smartphones produced by companies other than Google.

 Multi-stakeholder initiative - A credible multi-stakeholder organization includes and is governed by members of at least three other stakeholder groups besides industry: civil society, investors, academics, at-large user or customer representatives, technical community, and/or government.
 Its funding model derives from more than one type of source (corporations, governments, foundations, public donations, etc.).
 Its independence, rigor, and professionalism are of a high standard, with strong participation by human rights organizations that themselves have solid track records of independence from corporate and/or government control.
-The Global

-Network Initiative is an example of a multi-stakeholder initiative focused on freedom of expression and privacy.
+The Global Network Initiative is an example of a multi-stakeholder initiative focused on freedom of expression and privacy in the ICT sector.

 Non-content - Data about an instance of communication or about a user.
 Companies may use different terms to refer to this data, including metadata, basic subscriber information, non-content transactional data, account data, or customer information.
-The Guardian has a useful guide with examples of what counts as metadata on various services.

 In the U.S., the Stored Communications Act defines non-content customer communications or records as, "name; address; local and long distance telephone connection records, or records of session times and durations; length of service (including start date) and types of service utilized; telephone or instrument number or other subscriber number or identity (including any temporarily assigned network address); and means and source of payment for such service (including any credit card or bank account number)."
-The European Union's Handbook on European Data Protection Law states, "Confidentiality of electronic communications pertains not only to the content of a communication but also to traffic data, such as information about who communicated with whom, when and for how long, and location data, such as from where data were communicated." http://www.theguardian.com/technology/interactive/2013/jun/12/what-is-metadata-nsa-surveillance#meta=1100110
+The European Union's Handbook on European Data Protection Law states, "Confidentiality of electronic communications pertains not only to the content of a communication but also to traffic data, such as information about who communicated with whom, when and for how long, and location data, such as from where data were communicated."

 Non-judicial government requests - These are requests that come from government entities that are not judicial bodies, judges, or courts.
-They can include requests from government ministries, agencies, police departments, police officers (acting in official capacity) and other non-judicial government offices, authorities, or entities.
+They can include requests from government ministries, agencies, police departments, police officers (acting in official capacity), and other non-judicial government offices, authorities, or entities.